Professional Experience

 Software

-Some notable software projects I have done:
+Some of my notable software projects include:

 - The operating system kernel I wrote for my senior design project